bilias/rqwatch/README.md

 - Mail metadata and raw email (depending on configuration) is inserted to database and local storage, using the metadata_exporter plugin of Rspamd
 - Dedicated Authentication and IP RSPAMD_API access list

-## WEB API (or MAIL IP)
+## Mail API
-The WEB API is used in [Distributed](docs/DISTRIBUTED.md) mode, where Web components connect to it.
+The Mail API is used in [Distributed](docs/DISTRIBUTED.md) mode, where Web components connect to it.
 - Release Mail via remote API
 - Get Mail via remote API
 - Web client validates remote API SSL/TLS
-- Web client is authenticated to remote API (BasicAuth)
+- Web client is authenticated to remote API
-- Dedicated Authentication and IP WEB_API access list
+- Dedicated Authentication and IP access control list

 ## CLI
 - Update map files if needed (cron)